rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 with `TFLite`_, `TensorFlow.js`_, `TensorFlow Serving`_, or `TensorFlow Hub`_.
 For more information, see :ref:`the hardware deployment documentation <hardware>`.

 .. important::
-    TensorFlow also PyTorch multiple ways to deploy trained models to hardware (see the `PyTorch serving documentation`_).
+    TensorFlow also PyTorch multiple ways to deploy trained models to hardware (see the :torch:`PyTorch serving documentation <blog/model-serving-in-pyorch/>`).
 However, at the time of writing, these methods currently do not support the agents used in the BLC package.
 For more information, see `this issue <https://github.com/pytorch/pytorch/issues/29843>`_.